hellohaptik/docs_haptik/docs/bot-builder/basic/qa-best-practices.md

 * Test of all the positive and negative flows as per the design.
 * Identify and write different scenarios before test execution.
 * Execution of scenarios, and issues fixes with retesting.
+* Prepare a sheet for all the test cases you are testing.
+Find a sample sheet at the end of the document.

 ### 2. API testing and its alignment with requirements in IVA: